thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-how-to-avoid-the-problems.md

 2. [Why Do Teams Use Feature Branches?]({% post_url 2021-10-25-on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches %})
 3. [But Compliance!?]({% post_url 2022-02-22-on-the-evilness-of-feature-branching-but-compliance %})
 4. [The Problems]({% post_url 2022-05-30-on-the-evilness-of-feature-branching-the-problems %})
-5. How Can We Avoid The Problems?
+5. How To Avoid The Problems?
 6. Questions I Regularly Get Asked about Trunk-Based Development
 7. What Are The Benefits of Trunk-Based Development?
 8. Where is the Evilness of Feature Branching?